qmdx00/qmdx00/README.md

 ### Hi there 👋
-I used to be a java programmer and now use golang as the main language.
+I used to be a java programmer and now use golang as the main language.</br>
-Please contact me if you have any suggestions, here is my email: qmdx00@gmail.com
+Please contact me if you have any suggestions.</br>
+here is my email: qmdx00@gmail.com</br>